DocuWare/Intellix/doc/installation_en.md

 .\Init-Database.ps1 -serverInstance SQLEXPRESS -dbIntellixUser intellix -dbIntellixUserPassword MyVerySeKRe!tPasSw0rD -intellixAdminUser intellixAdmin -intellixAdminUserPassword an00tHerVerySeKRe!tPasSw0rD
 ```
-The script will restart the database server.
-If you do not want to do this or if you have to adapt the setup to your situation, the [Appendix](#manual-setup-of-the-database-server) contains an overview of the required steps and how they can be performed manually in SQL Server Management Studio.

 If you run an old version of Intelligent Indexing On-Premise on the same database server, you can install Intelligent Indexing V2 in parallel.
 The old version uses the `intellix` database, the current version uses the `intellixv2` database.